Buying a House after a Short Sale in 2014

 Here are your loan options to buy a house after a short sale

-Buying a House with an FHA loan one year after a short sale with 3.5% down payment
+Buying a House with an FHA Back to Work Program one year after a short sale with 3.5% down payment

 Did you know?
 FHA announced on August 15, 2013 that you may only need to wait one year to be able to buy again under the FHA’s Back to Work Program.
 FHA is willing to back loans for borrowers with as little as 3.50% down payment after having had a short sale, bankruptcy, or foreclosure.
 This is subject to guidelines such as having experienced an Economic Event which is beyond your control that results in a Loss of Employment, Loss of Income or a combination of both, which causes a reduction in the your Household Income of 20% or more for a period of at least 6 months.
 Note: If you did a prior short sale or were delinquent on a prior FHA loan, you will not be able to buy after one year with this program using an FHA loan.

 With FHA’s prior guidelines, you can buy a home immediately after a short as long as the mortgage and existing debt has zero late payments in the past 12 months.
-Extenuating circumstances that lead to your short sale will also have to be documented such as certain hardships like job loss and subsequent job transfer/ relocation at least 2 hours drive time from prior residence, catastrophic medical bills (and/ or possible death) incurred by a member of the borrower’s “nuclear family.
+Extenuating circumstances that led to your short sale will also have to be documented such as certain hardships like job loss AND subsequent job transfer/relocation at least 2 hours drive time from prior residence, catastrophic medical bills (and/or death) incurred by a member of the borrower’s “nuclear family.
+Please send us a message below and let us know in detail your specific situation to find out if you qualify.

 Buying a House with a Conventional Loan TWO years after a short sale with 20% down payment

 You can buy a house after two years with a 20% down payment using a conventional loan.
 While waiting 2 years after your short sale, you should get to work on improving your credit rating and saving for down payment.
 Saving for a 20% downpayment not only helps you buy a home sooner after a short sale, but helps avoid expensive mortgage insurance on loans with less than 20% down payment.
+Some lenders give you the flexibility of coming up with the 20% downpayment using a combination of pledged personal assets.
 With Fannie/Freddie Loans, you will have to wait 4 years if you only have 10% down payment or possibly wait just 2 years if you have extenuating circumstances that lead to the short sale of your home.

 Buying a House with a VA Loan TWO years after a short sale with Zero Down payment